Old Town’s Best Coffee Spots

-Quito now has a broad range of places to sample local coffee – some cafeterias that have been serving for over half a decade, some are newer coffee shops making the most of the heightened interest.
-Read on to find out where the Old Town’s best coffee spots are so you can get your caffeine kick, with history and cultural lessons thrown in to boot.
+Quito now has a broad range of places to sample local coffee – some cafeterias that have been serving for over half a decade; some are newer coffee shops making the most of the heightened interest.
+Read on to find out where the best coffee spots are so you can get your caffeine kick, with history and cultural lessons thrown in too.

 Across the world, coffee is enjoying a “moment,” transformed from morning necessity to artisan delicacy.
 Its many forms, techniques and aficionados have all but become synonymous with gentrification and hipster culture – all converted industrial spaces with exposed brick and palates for furniture.

 But in Ecuador, coffee has always (well, since the 19th century) represented a way of life.
-The only change is that whereas the Andean country used to export all of its best produce and keep mass-produced, inferior brands for itself, now there’s great demand for the highest quality local beans right here in the coffee shops of Quito.
+The only change is that whereas the Andean country used to export all of its best produce and keep mass-produced, inferior brands for itself, now there’s demand for the best coffee in Quito.

-There’s a new interest in the stories behind the brands: the people, the processes, the principles.
-For example, something that once held Ecuador production back but is now celebrated as a plus, is its use of small, individual producers and without fertilizers and insecticides.
+There’s a new interest in the stories behind the brands: the people, the processes, and the principles.
+For example, something that once held Ecuador’s production back but is now celebrated is its use of small, individual producers without fertilizers and insecticides.

-Then there’s Ecuador’s incredible biodiversity, famous in its own right, and also the reason behind the country’s distinctive flavours and types of coffee.
+Then there’s Ecuador’s incredible biodiversity, famous in its own right and the reason behind the country’s distinctive flavors and types of coffee.
 Its quality has much to do with Ecuador’s equatorial position and volcanic soil.